programminghistorian/jekyll/en/lessons/introduction-map-warper.md

 * **Preview:** shows your map overlaid on a modern base map
 * **Export:** gives you a variety of export options and formats

-{% include figure.html filename="mapwarper_showmap.png" caption="Map Warper interface." %}
+{% include figure.html filename="mapwarper_showmap.png" caption="Figure 3.
+Map Warper interface." %}

 ## Georeference your map
 In this section, you will georeference the uploaded map.
 Click on the "Rectify" tab; here you will find two windows: on the left is the uploaded map; on the right is the OpenStreetMap base map (this is the layer that provides the reference points for your uploaded map image).
 Below these windows, you will find the "Control Panel," which allows you to fine-tune your control points, and check their level of accuracy.